 By default, people can scroll the tab bar offscreen when the current tab contains a single main view.
 You can see examples of this behavior in the Watch Now, Movies, TV Show, Sports, and Kids tabs in the TV app.
 The exception is when a screen contains a split view, such as the TV app's Library tab or an app's Settings screen.
 In this case, the tab bar remains pinned at the top of the view while people scroll the content within the primary and secondary panes of the split view.
 Regardless of a tab's contents, focus always returns to the tab bar at the top of the page when people press Menu on the remote.

 In general, use a tab bar to organize information at the app level.
 A tab bar is a good way to flatten your information hierarchy and provide access to several peer information categories or modes at once.

 Avoid having too many tabs.
-Each additional tab increases the complexity of your app, making it harder to locate information.
-Aim for tabs with short titles to avoid crowding and causing tabs to fall off the screen when the tab bar is in focus.
+Each additional tab increases the complexity of your app, making it harder for people to locate information.
+Aim for a few tabs with short titles or glyphs to avoid crowding and causing tabs to truncate.
+For more guidance, see Tab Bar Items.

 Don’t remove or disable a tab when its function is unavailable.
 If tabs are available in some cases but not in others, your app’s interface becomes unstable and unpredictable.
 Ensure that all tabs are always enabled, and explain why a tab’s content is unavailable.
 For example, the Music tab in iTunes shows a screen explaining how to download songs if there are no songs to list.

-Use meaningful nouns or verbs as tab titles.
-A title clearly identifies the type of content to expect when a tab is selected.
-In general, titles should be nouns (such as Music, Movies, and Genres), but in some cases, verbs may be more appropriate (such as Play and Search).
+Use concrete nouns or verbs as tab titles.
+A good tab title helps people navigate by clearly describing the type of content people will find when they select the tab.
+In general, titles should be nouns (such as Music, Movies, TV Shows, and Sports), but in some cases, verbs or short verb phrases may be more appropriate (such as Watch Now or For You).